idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVMushyPorousFrictionMaterial.md

-# NSMushyPorousFrictionMaterial
+# NSFVMushyPorousFrictionMaterial

-!syntax description /Materials/NSMushyPorousFrictionMaterial
+!syntax description /Materials/NSFVMushyPorousFrictionMaterial

 This material computes the `Darcy_coefficient` and the `Forchheimer_coefficient` for a solidification problem.
 The model uses a mushy-zone approach to compute the friction coefficients.